codeecoffee/codeecoffee/README.md

 ⏱ Currently learning Game Dev.

-🧶 Started coding at Portland State University and since then fell in love with it.
+🧶 Started coding and since then, fell in love with it.

 #### Skills
 <!--